Our Services Are Currently OnlyAvailable For Georgia Residents*

 Nursing Home Negligence, Civil Rights Violations, and Police Misconduct:

-For residents needing Legal Aid in Fayetteville who are dealing with nursing home negligence, police misconduct, or civil rights violations, The Indigent Project advocates for your rights and raises awareness.
-We ensure that financial hardships do not obstruct justice by connecting individuals with professional legal help.
-Everyone deserves access to the support they need.
+For residents needing Legal Aid in Fayetteville dealing with nursing home negligence, police misconduct, or civil rights violations, The Indigent Project raises awareness and advocates for your rights.
+We connect individuals with professional legal assistance to ensure that financial difficulties do not hinder their pursuit of justice.
+We do our best to provide everyone with access to the help they need.

 Stand up for your rights—Let us support you!